 2. QUALITY FAMILY TIME When we are off on trips we usually unplug, maybe not entirely but staying updated with things like Facebook definitely is not a priority.
 We don’t watch television, the girls have no or very few toys for entertainment and only sometimes will we have WIFI often only in the evening.
 Which is perfect because the girls get creative with whatever resources they can, it’s amazing what their imaginations can come up with when they have so little and more importantly we get creative with them.
 When we are traveling we are having far too much fun spending time with each other, exploring, hanging out, trying new foods and yes, sometimes tantrums and we do all this without the distractions of technology or everyday life allowing us to have quality time together.

 4. LIFE LESSONS Naturally not all of our time on the road is full of sunshine and rainbows…and this is ok too, after all thats life, isn’t it?
 While I wish life only consisted of these things, it just isn’t so.
-This is exactly what I tell Eden when these bad days occur, I remind her of all the fun things we have done on our adventures and that these not so great moments are just part of it, after all you have to take the good with the bad and it is exactly what I will tell Clio when the time comes.
+This is exactly what I tell the girls when these bad days occur, I remind them of all the fun things we have done on our adventures and that these not so great moments are just part of it, after all you have to take the good with the bad.
 When we do reminisce about past adventures, we ALWAYS find the humor in the frustrating moments, even if we couldn’t see it at the time.

 5. TRAVEL HELPS TO CREATE WELL ROUNDED CHILDREN I love being able to expose our children to new experiences, different tastes, but most importantly different cultures; my hope is that this exposure will help them to grow up a little more well-rounded and less judgmental.
 To approach life with an open mind and be accepting of the various people who inhabit this beautiful earth.
 To also understand that there are many ways of living and to appreciate what you have.
-This is becoming more important as Eden gets older, she has started to really take in her surroundings and her curious mind is full of questions.
-On our trip to Hong Kong last summer she asked a lot of questions of “why people were doing certain things” (in relation to living/way of life) we didn’t always have the answers but we always did our best at explaining cultural differences and why that way may works best for them.
+This is becoming more important as both girls get older.

 6. TRAVEL IS A GREAT EDUCATIONAL TOOL As a parent I feel like it is one of my many roles to teach our children, I find traveling is such a great tool to do this.
 We talk about everything from history, art and science to various languages.
 Matt & I were really taken back when Eden, age 27 months, said ‘bonjour’ to someone in Paris after only being there a couple of days!
 I also feel like the life skills gained from travel are invaluable, at age 4 Eden knew all about how to check in for a flight, prepare for going through security to getting her passport stamped & Clio is definitely on her way to learning this process also.

 8. MEETING NEW PEOPLE Having traveled prior to having children I can definitely say that it is a little different once you start adding kids in the mix; you can’t stay out as late or experience the nightlife like you once did, but the plus side is you usually wake up the next day bright & early and with a clear head!
 Since having children I have had way more conversations with locals than ever before, people are drawn to babies & children.
 When Eden was 4 months old we visited Aushwitz in Poland, I needed to nurse her but there wasn’t anywhere that I felt comfortable or appropriate to do so, so I took her to the bathrooms, when the two older ladies worked out what I was about to do they took me back to their ‘office’ and let me nurse there.
 I spoke no Polish and they spoke no English, but we sat there for a good half an hour visiting, they showed me photographs of their grand babies and it was really special moment.
 I can not tell you how many little treats or knick knacks our kids have received from people along the way; beads from a gentlemen in Crete, charms in Japan, tissues to wipe runny noses in Hong Kong, candies for tears, the list goes on, but all these gestures usually come with a small visit (and sometimes a lengthy one!)